shreyaskamathkm/FTNet/README.md

 This repository is an official PyTorch implementation of the paper **" [FTNet: Feature Transverse Network for Thermal Semantic Segmentation](https://ieeexplore.ieee.org/abstract/document/9585453) "**

+Note: To reproduce the same results as that provided in the paper, please use the codebase from the `main` branch.
+The develop branches uses a different CUDA, Pytorch and GPU so the results might vary a bit.

 ![Main Figure](./artifacts/main_figure.png)
 We provide scripts for the models from our paper.
 You can train your own model from scratch, or use pretrained models for testing.